 The earliest documented minorities include Greeks, Dalmatians, and Albanians who worked mostly as sailors, shipbuilders and petty urban trades such as artisans, bakers, barbers and glass workers.
 While early minorities resided everywhere in the city, since 1228, Germans merchants were given permission to reside in the Fondaco, where they stored their merchandise.
 This limitation was reinforced in the 16th century to limit the spread of new Protestant ideas.

 The collection of Greek and Latin manuscripts that the Greek cardinal Bessarion gave to the republic lead to the construction of the Biblioteca Marciana.
 The first book in Greek was published in Venice in 1471, and several Greek presses were established, including Aldo Manuzio's.
-Learned Greeks were employed as teachers, copyists of manuscripts, and translators, giving impetus to the diffusion of humanism.
+Learned Greeks were employed as teachers, copyists of manuscripts, and translators, giving impetus to the dissemination of humanism.

 The Ottomans.
 With the definition of Ottoman turks Venetian usually referred to all Muslims.
 Like the Jews, they were considered infidels rather than heretics.
 Something that, at least until the Protestan reformation, was tolerated in the Catholic world although with a reluctance that eventually lead to segregate them.
 After the Ottomans took possession of the Dalmatian hinterland in the later 14th century, and especially after the fall of Constantinople in 1453, the presence of Muslims in Venice became more frequent and attracted increasing attention in art and literature.